 Blackcurrants' antioxidant and anti-inflammatory properties help to avoid chronic kidney disease.

 They help to keep your excretory system healthy by preventing inflammation and infections.
 The extracts also prevent kidney stones from forming.

 Your urine becomes more alkaline when you drink blackcurrant juice or tea (which increases pH).

 It also aids in the removal of excess citric and oxalic acids from the body.
 If not, these two acids can combine to produce kidney stones if not removed.

 3. Manage Eye Disorders

 The amount of oxalate in a hundred grams of black currants is roughly 4.3mg.
 As a result, these fruits are suitable for people with renal problems and bladder stones.

 The anthocyanins in black currants boost the functions of your eyes and vision.
-The blood flow in the optical nerves and eyes is increased by these substances.
-Regular consumption of these foods and supplements may help patients with glaucoma slow down the loss of vision or other symptoms.
+These substances increase the blood flow in the optical nerves and eyes.

 Anthocyanins may help people with persistent eye problems.
 Diabetic retinopathy, retinal vein occlusion, and retinal artery occlusion are examples of these conditions.